 For example, in Ukraine junior developers charge from $9,000 to $12,000, while getting a middle-level specialist to your team costs around $16,000-$24,000.
 Seniors charge $42,000 maximum, which is times less than in Western countries.

 As soon as you consider outsourcing your Angular project, it’s vital to study all outsourcing markets with vibrant, actively developing Angular communities.
 One of them is Ukraine – an outsourcing location with a great programming talent pool, attractive legal and economic conditions for outsourcing, and numerous other advantages.

 According to LinkedIn data, there are 18,000+ Angular specialists in Ukraine.
-This number suggests that you’ll have a broad choice of candidates, closing the vacancy quickly and having a chance to scale your team at any moment.
+This number suggests that you’ll have a broad choice of candidates to hire Angular developers, closing the vacancy quickly and having a chance to scale your team at any moment.

 Currently, 1,500+ IT enterprises operate in Ukraine.

 As you might see in the previous section, Ukrainian coders charge from $9,000 (for junior-level work) to $42,000 (for senior-level projects), which is much more affordable than in the Western labor market.

 Ukraine has several airports that serve as active international hubs, so traveling to see your team won’t be problematic.

 Ukraine has a GMT+2/3 time zone, which is comfortable for most European states.
 Overlapping working hours are adjustable for the North American companies as well.

 Ukraine is a destination with proven programming expertise, qualified management, and a mature IT outsourcing service market.